-We love to share the tremendous success at the Alternative to Meds that has been offered to our clients for over 15 years.
-We have published evidence that tracks our success in using alternatives to Amitriptyline and other drugs in safe and healthy treatment protocols.
+We love to share the tremendous antidepressant alternatives successes at Alternative to Meds that have been offered to our clients for over 15 years.
+We have published evidence that tracks our success in using alternatives to amitriptyline and alternatives to other drugs in safe and healthy treatment protocols.

 15 Years Experience by Professionals Who Understand Your Journey.

 The brand name for amitriptyline, Elavil, has been discontinued in the U.S. However, generic versions of the drug are still sold.
 This drug is known for its placing at or near the top spot for death by suicide.
 Nonetheless, the drug is now prescribed for pain, or as a “muscle relaxant,” and is considered safe for children as well as adults.

 What Alternatives to Amitriptyline Are There?

 Each case presents unique circumstances, a scenario unto itself.
 Truly, many non-drug-based solutions relieve depression.
 Thus, these solutions don’t create toxic reactions, suicidality, or addiction/dependence.
 These can include checking for deficiencies and correcting them, or correcting diet and other lifestyle factors that could contribute to a depressed state.
 Here are some examples of alternatives to amitriptyline that deserve consideration, followed by expanded descriptions further below.